SELF-GUIDED TOUR

 Life was very austere in those early years.
 Accommodation was short, and devotees started to build cabins around the farmhouse.
 But there was hardly any money for the maintenance of the devotees.
 The well did not provide enough water for everyone’s daily needs, so devotees had to walk ten minutes down to the creek to take shower under a waterfall.
 This was a lot of fun during the summer but not so fun during the wintertime!
 Many devotees would leave New Vrindaban in the winter and go to the Pittsburgh temple where life was a little easier.

-ISKCON’s first cow, a black cow who Srila Prabhupada named Kaliya, was acquired by the devotees in 1968.
+ISKCON’s first cow, a black cow who Srila Prabhupada named Kaliya, was acquired by the devotees in 1969.
 When Srila Prabhupada visited the initial New Vrindaban farmhouse in 1976, Kaliya would run to Srila Prabhupada from far away.
-On one occasion, the cowherd man next to Srila Prabhupada told him, “This is Kaliya.”
-Srila Prabhupada looked at the cow as if he were seeing an old friend and said, “I know.”
-Then, when Srila Prabhupada walked to the farmhouse, Kaliya walked with him.
 The special connection that Srila Prabhupada had with Kaliya demonstrates how a pure devotee connects to all living beings.

-The initial New Vrindaban farmhouse is an important part of New Vrindaban’s history as well as a holy place of pilgrimage due to Srila Prabhupada’s prolonged stay here.
+The original New Vrindaban Farmhouse is an important part of New Vrindaban’s history as well as a holy place of pilgrimage due to Srila Prabhupada’s prolonged stay here.
 There are plans to renovate the farmhouse in the near future and to develop Srila Prabhupada’s room upstairs into a museum memorializing Srila Prabhupada’s residence here.

 Bahulaban